-Outcome A national estate that is representative of South Africa's diverse heritage KPI No. 4.1 4.2 Indicator title Number of heritage resources assessed for grading Number of heritage resources declared Definition The number of heritage resources assessed as either clearly meeting or not meeting Grade 1 status The number of heritage resources declared; this includes resources that are identified as nationally ,, significant by Council Source of data Approved and finalised GDRC resolutions based on relevant GDRC meeting Approved and finalised Council resolutions based on relevant Council meeting Method of calculation / assessment Total number of heritage resources assessed for grading Total number of Government Gazette notices for declared resources (multiple localities or serial sites should be calculated individually, even if there is only one Government Gazette notice) Means of verification / PoE GDRC meeting resolutions for heritage resources assessed Government Gazette notice of declared heritage resource Assumptions Resources assessed as grade 1 sites within the financial year.
+Outcome A national estate that is representative of South Africa's diverse heritage KPI No. 4.1 4.2 Indicator title Number of heritage resources assessed for grading Number of heritage resources declared Definition The number of heritage resources assessed as either clearly meeting or not meeting Grade 1 status The number of heritage resources declared; this includes resources that are identified as nationally significant by Council Source of data Approved and finalised GDRC resolutions based on relevant GDRC meetingApproved and finalised Council resoluti relevant Council meeting Method of calculation / assessment Total number of heritage resources assessed for grading Total number of Government Gazette notices for declared resources (multiple localities or serial sites should be calculated individually, even if there is only one Government Gazette notice) Means of verification / PoE GDRC meeting resolutions for heritage resources assessed Government Gazette notice of declared heritage resource Assumptions Resources assessed as grade 1 sites within the financial year.
 This does not include sites that are reassessed.
-Resources nominated for declaration are approved within the financial year planned for declaration Disaggregation of beneficiaries N/A N/A Spatial transformation N/A N/A Calculation type Cumulative Cumulative Reporting cycle Quarterly Quarterly Desired performance All planned resources are graded Increased number of heritage resources declared throughout South Africa; all planned resources are declared Indicator responsibility Executive Officer: HIPSD and HCM Executive Officer: HIPSD and HCM
+Resources nominated for declaration are approved within the financial year planned for declaration Disaggregation of beneficiaries N/A N/A Spatial transformation N/A N/A Calculation type Cumulative Cumulative Reporting cycle Quarterly Quarterly Desired performance All planned resources are graded Increased number of heritage resources declared throughout South Africa; all planned resources are declared Indicator responsibility Executive Officer: HRM Executive Officer: HRM

 Outcome A national estate that is representative of South Africa's diverse heritage KPI No. 4.3 4.4 Indicator title Number of heritage resources inspected % of received contravention complaints that SAHRA has responded to Definition The inspection or monitoring of heritage resources.
-Percentage of contraventions (of disturbance/ destruction of heritage resources) received from the community, as of 1 April 2023 to 31 March 2024, and which SAHRA has responded to.
-Source of data Reports on the completed planned and ad hoc inspection of heritage resources Email/meetings/ telephone communications Method of calculation / assessment Total number of inspections or monitoring reports Number of contravention complaints responded to by SAHRA divided by the number of contravention complaints received from communities; this does not include repeat contravention complaints that have already been responded to.
-Means of verification / PoE Inspection or monitoring reports of heritage resources with photo evidence and dates Contraventions register with dates of complaints and dates of response to complaints Assumptions Site owners/security on site to grant heritage officers All complaints about contraventions access to inspect the heritage resource Disaggregation of beneficiaries N/A N/A Spatial transformation N/A N/A Calculation type Cumulative Cumulative Reporting cycle Quarterly Quarterly Desired performance All planned resources are inspected; resources with contraventions are inspected All contraventions received are responded to Indicator responsibility Executive Officer: HCM and HIPSD Executive Officer: HCM and HIPSD
+Percentage of contraventions (of disturbance destruction of heritage resources) received from th community, as of 1 April 2024 to 31 March 2025, an which SAHRA has responded to.
+Source of data Reports on the completed planned and ad hoc inspection of heritage resources Email/meetings/ telephone communication regarding contraventions Method of calculation / assessment Total number of inspections or monitoring reports Number of contravention complaints responded t by SAHRA divided by the number of contraventio complaints received from communities; this does no include repeat contravention complaints that hav already been responded to Means of verification / PoE Inspection or monitoring reports of heritage resources with photo evidence and dates s Contraventions register with dates of complaints and dates of response to complaints Assumptions Site owners/security on site to grant heritage officers access to inspect the heritage resource All complaints about contraventions will be reported Disaggregation of beneficiaries N/A N/A Spatial transformation N/A N/A Calculation type Cumulative Cumulative Reporting cycle Quarterly Quarterly Desired performance All planned resources are inspected; resources with contraventions are inspected All contraventions received are responded to Indicator responsibility Executive Officer: HRM Executive Officer: HRM